Joseph Todd Siddall

 - Height 6' 1", Weight 197 lb.

 On September 6, 1993, he was the starting catcher when local boy Denis Boucher started his first game as a member of the Montreal Expos, against the Colorado Rockies.
-It was the first time a major league team had started an all-Canadian battery, and only the second time a Canadian pitcher had thrown to a compatriot on a major league mound (Eric MacKenzie had caught Ozzie Van Brabant for 1 1/3 innings on April 23, 1955 in what turned out to be MacKenzie's only big league game).
+It was the first time since 1883 that a major league team had started an all-Canadian battery, and only the second time since 1900 that a Canadian pitcher had thrown to a compatriot on a major league mound (Eric MacKenzie had caught Ozzie Van Brabant for 1 1/3 innings on April 23, 1955 in what turned out to be MacKenzie's only big league game).
 In the game, Siddall hist his first career extra-base hit, a double off Steve Reed that tied the game at 3-all in the 8th.
+There was a third Canadian in the Expos' starting line-up that day, RF Larry Walker, for another first.
 He caught Boucher again for two more of his starts that season.
-This is still the only instance of an all-Canadian battery to start a game, although Eric Gagné did pitch a couple of times to Russell Martin with the 2006 Los Angeles Dodgers, and Chris Leroux pitched to Martin once in 2013.
+This is still the only instance since 1900 of an all-Canadian battery to start a game, although Eric Gagné did pitch a couple of times to Russell Martin with the 2006 Los Angeles Dodgers, and Chris Leroux pitched to Martin once in 2013.